gtrak/garytrakhman.com/blog/src/content/blog/2023-02-24-robust-risk-reduction-2.md

 ## Is there another approach?

-In part 3, I'll propose one.
+In part 3, I'll attempt to propose one.